nikarichardson/CSCI393/dungeon/README.md

 > Dead state now makes it impossible for user to purchase stats, equip armor, move around the room, etc. You get the point: if you are dead, you are dead.
 Game over.
 There was a bug with the addition of the comprehensive dead state involving doLook(), which is now fixed.

-*Danger warning:* Some objects still produce Nonetype error, which is related to the emojis.
-Not all items/monsters have been tested.
 --------

 Here is an example session: